CephalofairGames/merc-packs-faq/index.md

 **Perk: Enchanter** The 5 gold reduction is applied at the very end of calculating enhancement costs.

+**Ancestry Note** - Hail is an Aesther for any situations that check Ancestry (such as some event cards).

 ![divider](/assets/images/divider2.png)

 ### <a name="page_05">1.4</a> Satha